zordicom/crisp_controllers/docs/getting_started.md

 ```

 After recording the data, you can use the dataset to train a policy with [lerobot](https://github.com/huggingface/lerobot).
-They provided the latest implementations
+They provide the latest implementations.

 ### Deploy policy